Podcast: Play in new window | Download

 Tip # 4.
 Post Your Profile: Post your profile and picture on the most popular social media websites.
 This is a great no-cost way of getting very wide exposure on the internet – and, most importantly, in Google searches.
 At the very least, make sure that your profile is on the most important sites such as LinkedIn, Google+, Twitter, Amazon, and most importantly, your own blog.
 Make sure your profile is always up-to-date and accurate.

 Tip # 5.
 Connect Your Blog: Websites, such as Amazon and GoodReads, will connect your blog to your profile page on their website.
-This means that every time you post to your own blog, it will also show up their website – automatically.
+This means that every time you post to your own blog, it’ll also show up on their website – automatically.

 Tip # 7.
 Use LinkedIn To Develop Your Professional Network: Linkedin is one of the best ways to show the world what you have accomplished.
 It is also an amazing way to connect with people all over the world with similar professional qualifications and interests.
 Some of these people will become part of the audience for your book, as well as a pool of people to ask to write testimonials and endorsements for your book.

 Tip # 9.
 Article Marketing: This is a way for you to post your articles (blog postings) on an “article listing website”.
 On these websites, readers can search by typing in particular search terms and find articles that contain the appropriate article tags.

 Tip # 10.
 Post Videos On YouTube: At the very least, you should post at least one video about your book.
 This is your chance to show yourself to your audience, let them see you talk about your book, and see how confident you are about your topic and your book.
 It only needs to be a short video, anywhere from three to five minutes long.